dao-xyz/peerbit/docs/blog/2026-02-02-interactive-fanout-visualizer.md

 ### Try it

 This sandbox runs **the real Peerbit code paths**:
-- `@peerbit/pubsub` (Fanout Trees and control traffic)
+- `@peerbit/pubsub` (`TopicControlPlane` + forwarding behavior)
-- `@peerbit/stream` (routing and connection handling)
+- `@peerbit/stream` (DirectStream transport + ACK modes)
 - over an in-memory libp2p shim (no sockets)

-We skip expensive crypto verification so you can run hundreds or thousands of nodes locally, including in the browser.
+We skip expensive crypto verification in the demo harness so you can run hundreds or thousands of nodes locally, including in the browser.

 How to use it:
 1. Click a node to pick the **writer** (it turns red).